dragonflyoss/d7y.io/blog/2022-06-06-evolution-of-nydus/index.md

 #### Introduction to EROFS file system

 The EROFS file system has existed in the Linux mainline since the Linux 4.19.
-In the past, it was mainly used for mobile terminals.
+In the past, it was mainly used for mobile devices.
 It exists in the current major distributions (such as Fedora, Ubuntu, Archlinux, Debian, Gentoo, etc.).
-The userland tool erofs-utils also already exists in these distributions and the [OIN Linux system definition](https://openinventionnetwork.com/linux-system/table-11/) list, and the community is quite active.
+The userspace tools erofs-utils also already exists in these distributions and the [OIN Linux system definition](https://openinventionnetwork.com/linux-system/table-11/) list, and the community is quite active.

 The EROFS file system has the following characteristics: